 Thupatemi Stadium was also showing signs that it could do with some tender loving care with dirty seats and peeling paintwork.
 It was even more noticeable without the advertisement boards missing from the Thai Royal Air Force FC match.

 Siam doubled the lead when their 32 was played through.
 His effort proved too strong for the Famous keeper despite his best efforts.
-It was 3-0 when Siam’s 21 netted after the referee decided to let go what was a robust challenge on the edge of the box that saw the Famous player felled.
+It was 3-0 when Siam’s 21 netted after the referee decided to let go of what was a robust challenge on the edge of the box that saw the Famous player felled.

 Thaispirit FC 3 Yungthong United 1 Thonburi League Cup Final

-The turnaround between games was quick as both teams had warmed up on the track areas behind each goal.
+The turnaround between games was quick, as both teams had warmed up on the track areas behind each goal.
 Spirit were backed by a good following of friends and families and seemed to be a really decent bunch.

-I particularly wanted to be at this game as I’d seen Spirit in action in a previous game in absurd waterlogged conditions in the Thailand Amateur League and a good friend Chris Felton informed me that his good lady was a close friend of club owner Lek.
+I particularly wanted to be at this game as I’d seen Spirit in action in a previous game in absurd waterlogged conditions in the Thailand Amateur League, and a good friend, Chris Felton, informed me that his good lady was a close friend of club owner Lek.

-Immediately I was struck by the good standard and high intensity as tackles flew in.
+Immediately, I was struck by the good standard and high intensity as tackles flew in.
 Both sides had structure about them and were trying to play good football.
 A drummer tried to rally Spirit support, but fans seemed keener to try and keep cool than sing.

-Yungthong in a striking yellow and red outfit looked the physically stronger of the teams.
+Yungthong, in a striking yellow and red outfit, looked the physically stronger of the teams.
 Their keeper made a fine save from a shot at the angle of the box from Spirit’s 26.
-United’s 26 had a chance, but the Spirit goalie rushed out narrowing the angle which forced the shot to go wide.
+United’s 26 had a chance, but the Spirit goalie rushed out, narrowing the angle, which forced the shot to go wide.

 The scoring was opened by one of the best strikes I’d seen in months.
-The Thaispirit number 21 was getting on for thirty yards out in an inside left position when he let fly with his left foot.
+The Thai Spirit number 21 was getting on for thirty yards out in an inside left position when he let fly with his left foot.
 The ball continued to curl away from the Yungthong goalie and dipped into the top corner.
-I actually shouted out “what a goal”.
+I actually shouted out, “What a goal!”.
 It really was outstanding.

-The referee was doing his best to let the game flow but became inconsistent when he did blow his whistle for a foul, and it was often for things far less severe than he had let go.
+The referee was doing his best to let the game flow, but became inconsistent when he did blow his whistle for a foul, and it was often for things far less severe than he had let go.
 United had a good spell up to halftime, with their 27 having a free kick saved at the second attempt.

-At the interval, I rushed out to get another bottle of water and a coke with lots of ice.
-Thankfully a few entrance gates had been opened as well as the downstairs toilets.
+At the interval, I rushed out to get another bottle of water and a Coke with lots of ice.
+Thankfully, a few entrance gates had been opened as well as the downstairs toilets.
 I took up my previous position for the second half.

 Yungthong’s number 6 had impressed me throughout playing up front with skill and ingenuity.
 He was denied by an excellent last-ditch challenge.
 Spirit responded by winning the ball high up the pitch and creating a lovely little passing move before 8 blazed over.